Owen-Splat/LAS-Randomizer/README.md

 # LAS-Randomizer
 A randomizer for The Legend of Zelda: Link's Awakening remake.
 Currently still very early in development.

+Based on the original randomizer here: https://github.com/la-switch/LAS-Randomizer

 This release version allows for shuffling chests, NPC gifts including the Trading Quest, miscellaneous standing items, minigames, boss drops, instruments, and standing heart pieces.
 More work will come soon.

-Several extra options, including Zapsanity, Blupsanity, Randomized Music, Randomized Enemies and more!
+Several extra options, including Trapsanity, Blupsanity, Randomized Music, Randomized Enemies and more!
 Don't like checking a specific location?
 You can toggle it to always be junk!

 This GUI is dark mode by default, but can be toggled with ctrl + L